fsprojects/Avalonia.FuncUI/README.md

 Develop cross-plattform MVU GUI Applications using F# and Avalonia!

 > A new major version is currently in development.
 Most problems that are inherited from the current architecture will be addressed.
-There might be some breaking changes but most of them are just changing namespaces and mostly names.
+There will be breaking changes.
+It is basically a rewrite to get things right from the ground up.
+This also means there will be new features such as 📣 subscribable properties, a better discoverable DSL, even more strongly typed views and more to come.

 ![](github/img/hero.png)
 *(Application was created using Avalonia.FuncUI!)*